What Are the Stages of the Mediation Process in the UK?

 • Everyone provides some outlines of the issue at hand.

-• The mediator may request that specific vital files, such as contracts, emails, or pictures, be placed in her possession.
+• The mediator will request that specific information, such as contracts, leases, agreements, emails, or pictures, be given to them prior to the mediation.

 Why is this part crucial?